riscv/riscv-elf-psabi-doc/riscv-elf.md

 ## <a name=dynamic-linking /> Dynamic linking

 Lazy binding must follow the standard calling conventions.
-The resolver in the dynamic linker will save/restore `a0-a7` for integer calling convention and save/restore `fa0-fa7` for hardware floating-point calling convention to avoid ruining the arguments before jumping to the resolved function.
 If there is any need to support non-standard calling convention for lazy binding, the symbol needs to be annotated using `STO_RISCV_VARIANT_CC`.
 With this attribute in the symbol, the function address will be resolved during program loading.